evanbones/Souped-Up/design-document.md

 ---

 **FINAL BOSS: God** (Ticket 16)
-- *Phase 1* (First 2 Plays): All Meats score 0F
+- *Phase 1* (First third of satisfaction threshold): Reduce Flavour from all sources by 80%
-- *Phase 2* (Next 2 Plays): All Veggies score 0F
+- *Phase 2* (Next third): Disable a random appliance every play
-- *You must adapt between phases!*
+- *Phase 3* (Final third): Rare and uncommon ingredients score 10% of their usual Flavour/Heat
 - *Threshold*: 180,000
-- *Reward*: $400 + Title: "Ascended Chef"
+- *Reward*: $400
 - *Dialogue*:
   - Start: "I have tasted creation itself.
 Impress me, mortal."
-  - Phase 2: "You think you understand my tastes?
-Let us see..."
+  - Phase 2: "You rely too much on your trinkets.
+Cook with your hands!"
+  - Phase 3: "Show me the skill of a chef, not the wealth of a collector."
   - Win: "...You have earned your place among the divine.
 Well done."

 ---